Young Carer Grant

 If you're a carer, you should check:

-- coronavirus guidance and precautions on NHS inform, including advice on shielding and getting tested
+- coronavirus guidance and precautions on NHS inform, including advice on getting tested

 - your council’s website for information on how they’re supporting carers and people getting social care services